tecu23/dotfiles-new/README.md

 The neovim configuration is managed as a git submodule, which means it's a separate repository.

+**Note:** This submodule is configured to track the `main` branch, so it will automatically pull the latest changes when updated.

 ### Updating Neovim Config

 ```bash